Alvarez Grant Program

 Eligibility

-Eligible international students may apply for funding through the Alvarez Access Fund, but students demonstrating significant financial need may receive priority.
-This grant seeks to fill funding gaps in applied curricular or career related experiences for international students.
+Eligible students may apply for funding through the Alvarez Access Fund, but students demonstrating significant financial need may receive priority.
+This grant seeks to enable participation in applied curricular or career related experiences for international students by filling funding gaps.
+Grants are to be used for demonstrated need, not as wage replacement or supplement.
+Funds cannot be used for expenses covered by other grants or sources and awards may be reduced or revised if other funding is received for the same expenses in order to maximize the impact of Alvarez funding.

 Only students who receive financial aid from Davidson may apply for the Alvarez Guarantee Fund grant.